Thomas Michaelsen: Collegiate lacrosse

 Immediately attending St. John's University on a full scholarship, Michaelsen played and starred in every game and led the team in points ever since.
 In his senior season, he was named a National Strength and Conditioning Association (NSCA) All-American, earned the Francis A. McCall Memorial Award as the team MVP and also became the fifth player in St. John's history to reach 100 career points and first player since the reinstatement in 2004 to surpass 100 point.
 In his collegiate career, Michaelsen tallied 71 goals and 46 assists for 117 points, making him fourth in career assists, fifth on the all-time leading scorer list and tied for fifth in career goals in the St. John's record books.
 As a sophomore in 2006, he earned the team's offensive MVP award.
 Michaelsen was the first player to earn All-ECAC honors in 2007, and in May became the first player since 1990 to be selected to play in the annual USILA Senior North/South All-Star Game.

 Professional lacrosse

 After college, Michaelsen was drafted 42nd overall in the 2008 Major League Lacrosse Collegiate Draft by the San Francisco Dragons and 24th overall in the National Lacrosse League Entry Draft by the Minnesota Swarm.
-Michaelsen ended his professional career as a member of the Swarm in 2009.
+Michaelsen ended his professional career after playing with the NY Lizards in the MLL and as a member of the Swarm in 2009.